 Can a few drinks after work affect your cholesterol?
-Although alcohol is filtered through your liver, the same place where cholesterol is made, its ability to affect your heart health really depends on the frequency and quantity that you drink.
+Although alcohol is filtered through your liver, the same place where cholesterol is made, its effect on your heart health really depends on how often and how much you drink.

 Cholesterol is a waxy substance that’s produced by your body, but you also get it from food.
-A specific type of cholesterol, called low-density lipoprotein (LDL) cholesterol, also known as bad cholesterol, builds up on the inside of your arteries and forms plaque.
-This plaque can restrict blood flow to other parts of your body, and the blockages could result in a heart attack or stroke.
+One type of cholesterol, called low-density lipoprotein (LDL) cholesterol, or “bad” cholesterol, builds up on the inside of your arteries and forms plaque.
+This plaque can restrict blood flow to other parts of your body, and the blockages or pieces of plaque that dislodge could result in a heart attack or stroke.

-Because your body produces all that you need, you do not need to get cholesterol from your diet; however, your diet can play a major role in elevated cholesterol numbers.
+Because your body produces all that you need, you don’t need to get cholesterol from your diet.
+However, your diet can play a major role in elevated cholesterol numbers.
 Fortunately, alcohol doesn’t contain any cholesterol — at least in the pure forms of beer, wine, and liquor.
-What you mix with it, and how much you drink, however, can influence your heart health.
+However, what you mix with it, and how much and how often you drink, can influence your heart health.

 Hard liquor, such as whiskey, vodka, and gin, is also cholesterol-free.
-However, some concoctions, like the new trend of candy-flavored whiskeys, may contain extra sugars, which can affect cholesterol levels.
+However, some concoctions, such as the new trend of candy-flavored whiskeys, may contain extra sugars, which can affect cholesterol levels.
 The same is true for other cocktails and mixed drinks, which often include ingredients with high sugar content.
-Both sugar and alcohol can increase triglyceride levels.
+Both alcohol and sugar can increase triglyceride levels.

 Wine has the best reputation out of all alcoholic beverages when it comes to the adult heart.
-This is thanks to a plant sterol known as resveratrol that is found in red wine.
-According to the Mayo Clinic, resveratrol may help reduce inflammation and prevent clotting in the short term.
+This is thanks to a plant sterol known as resveratrol that’s found in red wine.
+According to research, resveratrol may help reduce inflammation and prevent clotting in the short term.
 This can contribute to increased levels of “good” cholesterol.

 Resveratrol’s positive effects, however, are not long-lasting.
 More research is needed to support the idea that this plant sterol reduces risk for heart complications.

-Even though beer, liquor, and wine all have different effects on your cholesterol levels, your heart is more affected by amount and frequency than it is by your beverage of choice.
+Even though beer, liquor, and wine all have different effects on your cholesterol levels, your heart is more affected by the amount and frequency of your drinking than it is by your choice of beverage.

-Research shows moderate alcohol consumption to raise your “good” cholesterol levels by increasing the speeds at which proteins are transported through the body.
+Research shows that moderate alcohol consumption can raise your “good” cholesterol levels by increasing the speeds at which proteins are transported through the body.
 Drinking more than what is considered moderate, however, has an opposite effect, because it can raise both cholesterol and triglyceride levels.

-So, which alcoholic beverage is best for your cholesterol?
-The jury is still out.
-When it comes to how much and how often you should drink, however, there is a clear-cut winner: Drinking moderately is better for keeping your cholesterol — and your heart — healthy.
+The jury is still out on which alcoholic beverage is best for your cholesterol.
+But when it comes to how much and how often you should drink, there’s a clear-cut winner: Mild to moderate drinking is better for keeping your cholesterol — and your heart — healthy.